Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 }
 ```

+> [!NOTE]
-> Note: A more robust approach would be to rely on HMAC authentication instead
+> A more robust approach would be to rely on HMAC authentication instead
 > of token-based authentication (as this avoid transmitting the token in clear).
 >
 > However this is considered overkill considering its added complexity (it requires